vzahorui/vzahorui.github.io/_posts/2020-07-17-change-of-basis.md

 Say we have our linear transformation captured in some matrix $X$ defined in space with basis A, and transformation matrix $Q$ which translates vectors from basis B to basis A. In this case we do the following:
  1. Take $Q$ in order to have transformations in basis B represented with basis A.
  2. Multiply $Q$ with $X$ on the left.
-This will produce the transformation in basis B that we need.
-However this transformation is stil expressed in coordinate terms of basis A.
+This will produce the transformation in basis B that we need but it will be expressed in coordinate terms of basis A.
- 3. Multiply the result from the previous stem with $Q^{-1}$ on the left in order to have our transformation represented with basis B.
+ 3. Multiply the result from the previous step with $Q^{-1}$ on the left in order to have our transformation represented with basis B.

 &nbsp;&nbsp;&nbsp;&nbsp;
 $X_B = Q^{-1}X_{A}Q$